Gwendolyn Garcia: Probe into Garcia brothers' deaths

 Governor Gwen Garcia, with Congressman Pablo Garcia, launched an inquiry to ascertain the death of her brothers: former Barili Mayor Nelson Garcia and Dumanjug Mayor Marlon Garcia.
 Rep. Garcia said their brothers tested positive for COVID-19 "but they recovered and what happened after was the cause of their deaths."
 Governor said that based on the death certificate, Nelson Garcia died due to "immediate cardio pulmonary arrest secondary to probable massive embolism".
 For Marlon Garcia, the cause of death was "septic shock secondary to catheter related blood stream infection, ventilator associated pneumonia."

+HSBC 1996 loan dispute

+In September 2024, the Supreme Court of the Philippines released a December 4, 2023 ruling on a 1996 loan litigation stating that Garcia should pay Hongkong and Shanghai Banking Corporation $700,000 with 12% legal interest from July 2000, and P404,560.50 in legal costs.

+2025 suspension

+On March 20, 2024, Mayor Michael Rama, her fellow PDP–Laban member, filed an administrative complaint before the Office of President and sought the suspension of Garcia regarding the Cebu Bus Rapid Transit System.
+Garcia issued a memorandum to stop the CBRT construction in heritage buffer zones of the Cebu Provincial Capitol and Fuente Osmeña Circle on February 27, 2024.
+Garcia eventually resigned as a member of PDP on May 28, 2024.
+On April 28, 2025, the Ombudsman imposed a six-month suspension on Garcia for issuing a construction permit to a private firm without securing clearance from the Department of Environment and Natural Resources.
+Despite this, Garcia refused to step down.

+After leaving office, Garcia was fined P1.2 million in August 2025 by the Ombudsman for illegal dredging operations from a protected nature reserve along the Manganga River in Talisay when she was governor in 2024.